SharePoint/sp-dev-docs/docs/general-development/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md

 > **Note:**
 > To add a mention, tag, or link to a post's content, you add a  [SocialDataItem](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialDataItem.aspx) object to the [SocialPostCreationData.ContentItems](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPostCreationData.ContentItems.aspx) property.
-For more information, see [How to: Include mentions, tags, and links to sites and documents in posts in SharePoint Server 2013](how-to-include-mentions-tags-and-links-to-sites-and-documents-in-posts-in-sharep.md).
+For more information, see [How to: Include mentions, tags, and links to sites and documents in posts in SharePoint](how-to-include-mentions-tags-and-links-to-sites-and-documents-in-posts-in-sharep.md).